JoeggiCH/PowerLogger/README.md

 * Second line: measurement frequency, a float.
 A value of 1.0 means that one measurement is done per second.
 A frequency of 10 means that 10 measurements are made/logged per second.
 Fractions are supported as well, e.g. a value of 0.1 means that every 10 seconds a value is logged.
 DEFAULT: 1.0
-* Third line: load threshold voltage, a float.
-The logger will start measuring/logging data, if the load voltage is above this value.
+* Third line: Bus threshold voltage, a float.
+The logger will start measuring/logging data, if the bus voltage is above this value.
 See also the section "POWERING THE LOGGER" above.
-DEFAULT : 6
+DEFAULT : 0
+* Fourth line: load threshold current in mA, a float.
+The logger will start measuring/logging data, if the current is above this value.
+See also the section "POWERING THE LOGGER" above.
+DEFAULT : 0

 ## Connecting the Logger to Power